elrreader/Flask_Across_Docker--Public/README.md

 ## Development Steps: Setup
 1. Create file *app.py* (default name--allows for starting built-in server without specifying app name)
 2. Create folder *templates* to hold HTML template files
+3. Create folder *static* to hold CSS, images, and other static files

 ## Development Steps: Create a Page in the Web Application
 1. Create the HTML file with the page contents in the *templates* folder